 If found at the depths accessible by conventional drilling, these “chimneys” may become the long-term source of affordable hydrogen.

-Therefore, carbon net-zero, economically viable “fuel of the future” can be extracted from the Earth utilizing technologies readily available today, thanks to the Oil & Gas industry developments.
+Therefore, carbon net-zero, economically viable “fuel of the future” can be extracted from the Earth utilizing technologies readily available today, thanks to the Petroleum industry developments.